 The Cyber Essentials scheme is a cyber security standard that organisations can be assessed and certified against.
 It identifies the security controls that an organisation must have in place within their IT systems in order to have confidence that they're addressing cyber security effectively and mitigating the risk from Internet-borne threats, at a basic level.

 The G-Cloud framework is an agreement between the government and suppliers who provide cloud-based services.
-G-Cloud services are divided into 4 categories, or 'lots': Infrastructure as a Service, Platform as a Service, Software as a Service and Specialist Cloud Services.
+G-Cloud services are divided into 3 categories, or 'lots': Cloud Hosting, Cloud Software and Cloud Support.